Meth Addiction TreatmentGet Help Now

 Meth addiction affects more individuals in the United States than we would like to think; in the National Survey on Drug Use and Health, almost 2 million people stated that they used methamphetamine in the last year, and almost 1 million individuals aged 12 or older reported a Methamphetamine Use Disorder.
 Even though rates have been on the decline for a number of years, the statistics prove that crystal meth use is still widespread.
-The individuals struggling with the use of highly addictive crystal meth could greatly benefit from treatment at a substance abuse treatment center.
+Individuals struggling with the use of highly addictive crystal meth could greatly benefit from meth addiction treatment at a substance abuse treatment center such as Archstone Behavioral Health.
+In fact, this is the only viable option for many people to go back to their normal lives.
+Enrolling in a meth rehab program is quite easy, all you need to do is contact us today and we will help you overcome your addiction issues!

 What is Methamphetamine?

 Methamphetamine is under the drug category of stimulants, and has effects on the central nervous system, speeding up the user’s energy levels after the initial euphoria caused by meth use.
 Methamphetamine is similar in chemical composition to amphetamines, which are prescription medications used to treat conditions such as ADHD and narcolepsy.
-With the oversight of a medical professional such as a psychiatrist, these other amphetamines are safe to be used.
-However, methamphetamine is the illegal, altered version of these drugs and is highly addictive and extremely dangerous.
+Amphetamines also have a small use within opioid withdrawal treatment.
+With the oversight of a medical professional such as a psychiatrist, prescription amphetamines are safe to be used.
+However, methamphetamine is the illegal, altered version, of these drugs and is highly addictive and extremely dangerous.

 Methamphetamine is also known regularly on the street as meth, speed, or ice.
 It comes in a powder or pill form and can be snorted, injected, swallowed as a pill, or smoked.
 When meth is used, the brain experiences a strong rush of dopamine.
 Dopamine is the reward chemical for the brain, and the chemical reward encourages people to repeat the same behavior.
-Dopamine releases can be positive in terms of survival, such as how we feel good when we eat food that is good for us– we need food to survive, so the dopamine release makes sense.
-However, drugs like meth hijack the reward system of our brain which is supposed to be positive and healthy, and instead, leads to substance dependency on a drug that is harmful.
+Dopamine releases can be positive in terms of survival, such as how we feel good when we eat food that is good for us.
+Since we need food to survive, the dopamine release makes sense in this case.
+However, drugs like meth hijack the reward system of our brain which is supposed to be positive and healthy and instead lead to substance dependency on a drug that is harmful.

 Why Do People Use Meth?